ajmal017/stock_trend_finder/ideas.md

 * ~~Add market cap to reports~~
 * ~~Filter for price cutoff and or market cap~~

+### Stuff to ask TDA

+How to identify debt securities?
+LTSH, SOLN

 ### Ideas for new features